NUTRITION POINTERS FOR HEALTHY SHABBOS & HOLIDAY EATING

 Making your own carb free Gefilte Fish is easy.
 I make my own loaves, freeze and cook them up as needed.
 There is no reason to add any fillers or sugar only a small amount of sugar substitute is needed if you prefer your fish on the sweet side.
 This way a portion will then count only as a lean protein and not count as carbs.

-Chicken Soup: Used to be just that CHICKEN Soup made primarily from chicken, meat and bones and had basically no carbs at all.
-If made with a lot of high carb vegetables such as carrots, potatoes, sweet potato, etc 1 Cup will end up having as many carbs as a slice of bread and most people have 2 cups.
+Chicken Soup: Used to be just that CHICKEN SOUP&mdashmade primarily from chicken, meat and bones and had basically no carbs at all.
+If made with a lot of high carb vegetables such as carrots, potatoes, sweet potato, etcĀ1 Cup will end up having as many carbs as a slice of bread and most people have 2 cups.
 You are just drinking the carbs instead of eating them.
 It is best to use the green family vegetables such as celery, leeks, peppers, zucchini, etc. and lots of chicken.
 These will cut down a considerable amount of fats as well

 Noodles: 1/2 cup has 15 gr. of carb.
 If you cannot do without, use a scant tablespoon or two and you will find that it is more than enough.
-Best to make your own noodlessee our recipe in the Pesach recipes.
+Try substituting the whole wheat or spelt version.

-Knaidlach Matzah Balls: The standard store bought come in at a whopping 10 gr. of carbs per each.
+Knaidlach Matzah Balls: The standard store bought come in at a whopping 10 gr. of carbs varies by size.

 Farfel egg barely: 100 gr. cooked approximately 1/2 cup = 30 gr. of carbs.
 This is considered quite a staple in many families and many people find it hard to give up.
 Try cutting down the portion size and perhaps you will do better with quinoa which although has the same amount of carbs is quite low on the glycemic index and packed with protein.
 There are now a few companies that are making whole wheat couscous with far less carbs and a lot more fiber.